Legendrian knots and constructible sheaves: Braids

 \begin{remark} The above moduli spaces are Artin stacks, and the fiber products should be understood in the sense of such stacks.
 For a fixed $r$, it is possible to work equivariantly with schemes instead by framing appropriately. \end{remark}

-To calculate the $\cC_r$ and $\cM_r$ in general, it now suffices to determine these for the trivial braid and one crossing braids (and to understand the maps between these).
+To calculate the $\cC_r$ and $\cM_r$ in general, it now suffices to determine these for the trivial braid and one-crossing braids (and to understand the maps between these).
 As special cases of Proposition \ref{prop:bos}, we have:

-\begin{corollary} $\cC_r(\equiv_n)$ is the subcategory of representations of the $A_n$ quiver $\bullet \to \bullet \to \cdots \to \bullet$. which take the $k$'th vertex to a $rk$ dimensional vector space, and all arrows to injections.
+\begin{corollary} $\cC_r(\equiv_n)$ is the subcategory of representations of the $A_n$ quiver $\bullet \to \bullet \to \cdots \to \bullet$ which take the $k$'th vertex to a $rk$ dimensional vector space, and all arrows to injections.
 Writing $\mathrm{P}_{r,n} \subset \mathrm{GL}_{rn}$ for the group of $r \times r$ block upper triangular matrices, $\mM_r(\equiv_n) = \mathit{pt} / \mathrm{P}_{r,n}$. \end{corollary}

 \begin{corollary} Let $s_i$ be the interchange of the $i$ and $i+1$ st strands in $Br_n$.
-An object of $\overline{\cC}_r(s_i)$ is determined by two flags $L_\bullet k^{\oplus rn}$ and $R^\bullet k^{\oplus rn}$ such that $\dim L_k / L_{k-1} = r = \dim R_k / R_{k-1}$ and $L_k = R_k$ except possibly for $k = i$.
+An object of $\overline{\cC}_r(s_i)$ is determined by two flags $L_\bullet k^{\oplus rn}$ and $R_\bullet k^{\oplus rn}$ such that $\dim L_k / L_{k-1} = r = \dim R_k / R_{k-1}$ and $L_k = R_k$ except possibly for $k = i$.
 Moreover, for such an object, the following are equivalent: \begin{itemize} \item $L_{i-1} = L_i \cap R_i = R_{i-1}$ \item $L_{i+1} = L_i + R_i = R_{i+1}$ \item $F \in \cC_r(s_i)$ \end{itemize} Two such pairs $(L_\bullet, R_\bullet)$ and $(L'_\bullet, R'_\bullet)$ are isomorphic if and only if there's a linear automorphism of $k^{rn}$ carrying one to the other, and moreover all isomorphisms arise in this manner. \end{corollary} \begin{proof} The correspondence with the description in Proposition \ref{prop:bos} comes from framing the stalk in the top-most region of the braid by fixing an isomorphism with $k^{\oplus rn}$, and then identifying all other stalks with their image under the injections into this vector space. \end{proof}

-It follows from the above discussion that the $\overline{\mM}_r(\beta)$ are so-called Bott-Samelson varieties, and likewise the $\mM_r(\beta)$ are the parts of the Bott-Samelson varieties which map to the open Schubert cell.
-We will return to this after introducing more felicitous notation.